-Symons’ practice is multi-disciplinary and her work addresses a range of themes, including humanity’s complicated relationship with the natural environment, the dynamics of the global political economy and the effects of consumer culture.
-With a strong research base in contemporary science and species, Symons utilises databases to investigate the links between these themes, and collaborates with scientific organisations such as the IUCN Red List to facilitate the statistical data pertaining to her works.
+Symons’ works explore humanity’s complicated relationship with the natural environment, the dynamics of the global political economy, and consumer culture’s effects.
+Her works tease the links between colonialism, globalisation, and species demise.
+With a solid research base in contemporary science and species, Symons utilises databases to investigate the connections between these themes and collaborates with scientific organisations such as the IUCN Red List to facilitate the statistical data pertaining to her works.

 Drawing is central to Symons’ practice though she is best known for her video works exhibited globally, including an 80-screen exhibition of World Species Market in 2012.
 Her recent work has explored the loss of non-human animals in poetic and emotive installations, for example, Sing or The Butterfly Effect.
 Her upcoming exhibitions feature intimate oil paintings of taxidermy animals reflecting on colonial documentation of species during the “great discovery period” of 1500 to 1800 centuries”.

 Symons has undertaken several artist residencies, including Billilla Historic Mansion, James Cook University, Cairns, and Lab-14, Funded by the City of Melbourne for CLIMARTE’s Festival: Art + Climate = Change 2015.
 The most profound of these experiences was LABVERD, an Art Immersion Program in the middle of the Amazon Rainforest in Manaus.
 During the residency, Symons experienced living within both marine and land environments of one world’s most biodiverse habitats.
 Works produced from this residency include Sing, featuring 100 hand-woven bird nests crafted from palm oil fronds.